 It appears that the standard approaches that look at the firm as simply a nexus of contracts cannot completely account for the particularities of the relationship types of corporate governance found in East Asia.
-Therefore, this paper extends Berglöf's (1997) two-fold classification of corporate governance structure to a threefold one by analyzing family-based corporate governance structures.4 Since large family business groups are quite prevalent in East Asian crisis economies, their corporate governance structure analytically to the two other types that can be called Bank-Led and Equity Market-Based corporate governance governance systems.5 Only by making the analytical links clear can one begin to consider the policy issues raised by the Asian crisis as well as by transition from one type of governance
+Therefore, this paper extends Berglöf's (1997) two-fold classification of corporate governance structure to a threefold one by analyzing family-based corporate governance structures.3 Since large family business groups are quite prevalent in East Asian crisis economies, their corporate governance structures would seem to be of immediate relevance.
+The challenge, however, is to link this structure analytically to the two other types that can be called Bank-Led4 and Equity Market-Based corporate governance systems.5 Only by making the analytical links clear can one begin to consider the policy issues raised by the Asian crisis as well as by transition from one type of governance to another.
+This paper is organized as follows.
+The following section presents a new conceptual framework and typology including family-based corporate governance.
+Some important aspects, including financing, monitoring and performance of family businesses are discussed in section three.
+Next, in section four,